-My cousin originally found the recipe for this Oven Roasted Root Vegetables in the Food section of the local paper (recipe adapted from Sophie Dahl).
-The first time I tried it was a couple of months ago, when I went to my cousin Maria’s house for supper.
+My cousin, Maria, originally found the recipe for these oven-roasted vegetables in the Food section of the local paper (recipe adapted from Sophie Dahl).

 Maria and I grew up in the same house, as a result, we became particularly close.
 I guess you could say my childhood was a little like Full House – me, Mom, Dad, brother, sister, Uncle, Aunt, Grandmother, Grandfather, and two cousins, all under one roof!

-So I just want to express my gratitude to my big cousin Maria, for this great recipe!
+So I just want to express my gratitude to my older cousin Maria, for this great recipe!

-Have lots of fun making this Roasted Vegetables with balsamic vinegar.
+Have lots of fun making these roasted vegetables with balsamic vinegar.
 I know you will love it!
 It truly is a great way to eat your veggies.